PSPACE: Formal definition

-PSPACE is a strict superset of the set of context-sensitive languages.

 It turns out that allowing the Turing machine to be nondeterministic does not add any extra power.
 Because of Savitch's theorem, NPSPACE is equivalent to PSPACE, essentially because a deterministic Turing machine can simulate a nondeterministic Turing machine without needing much more space (even though it may use much more time).
 Also, the complements of all problems in PSPACE are also in PSPACE, meaning that co-PSPACE = PSPACE.

 Relation among other classes

-The following relations are known between PSPACE and the complexity classes NL, P, NP, PH, EXPTIME and EXPSPACE (note that ⊊, meaning strict containment, is not the same as ⊈):
+The following relations are known between PSPACE and the complexity classes NL, P, NP, PH, EXPTIME and EXPSPACE (we use here $\subset$ to denote strict containment, meaning a proper subset, whereas $\subseteq$ includes the possibility that the two sets are the same):

 From the third line, it follows that both in the first and in the second line, at least one of the set containments must be strict, but it is not known which.
 It is widely suspected that all are strict.

 The containments in the third line are both known to be strict.
-The first follows from direct diagonalization (the space hierarchy theorem, NL ⊊ NPSPACE) and the fact that PSPACE = NPSPACE via Savitch's theorem.
+The first follows from direct diagonalization (the space hierarchy theorem, NL ⊂ NPSPACE) and the fact that PSPACE = NPSPACE via Savitch's theorem.
 The second follows simply from the space hierarchy theorem.

 The hardest problems in PSPACE are the PSPACE-complete problems.
 See PSPACE-complete for examples of problems that are suspected to be in PSPACE but not in NP.